StuartJO/BrainSurfaceAnimation/README.md

 # BrainSurfaceAnimation

-After years of the number one question being asked at any of my talks being "hoW dO yoU dO tHOsE anIMAtiOns?!??", this is how, this is the answer.
+After years of the number one question being asked at any of my talks being "hoW dO yoU dO tHOsE anIMAtiOns?!??".

+This is how.

+This is the answer.
 My secrets are now yours, so you have no more excuses for boring static PowerPoints :)

 This will show how to make an animation of a brain surface mesh morphing in MATLAB.
 You can morph the vertex positions, the values of each vertex, and/or the colormap being used.